Students reimagine Mr. Coffee, Sharpie, and Paper Mate without plastic

 Nate Young, Newell’s senior vice president of design, runs a team of 300 designers who serve all of the company’s brands.
 As a group, they’re exploring different ways to reduce plastic, from launching a recycling program for Rubbermaid containers to using more recycled plastic across all brands.
 But he wanted to bring fresh eyes to the product development process, so he tapped students at the Pasadena, California-based ArtCenter College of Design to help redesign some of the company’s most iconic products, include Expo dry-erase markers, Holmes air purifiers, and Mr. Coffee machines.

 Young graduated from ArtCenter in 1987.
 Through Newell, he helped create a Sponsored Project—a long-standing program at the school—in which students collaborate with companies to find solutions to real problems.
 At the end of the project, the company can purchase the concepts that students developed for the course.
-If the company chooses not to, the concept remains the intellectual property of the students.
+Last year, three sponsors purchased intellectual property, paying between $4,000 and $10,000 per student on the team that created the concept.
+If the company chooses not to purchase the concept, it remains the intellectual property of the students.

 In the spring of 2020, Newell launched a 14-week project called “Life Without Plastic: Alternative Explorations Through Design.”
 A professor of product design convened 24 students, in six teams, from a range of disciplines including industrial design, graphic design, and interaction design.
 “I wondered, what would happen if a bunch of unbiased students tackled the problem,” Young says.
 “At Newell, we have our own assumptions and orthodoxies about what we do: We don’t often ask ourselves why we’re using plastic.
 And yet a student would ask very different questions because they’re not involved in the system.”